Frequently Asked Questions

 - Pathology reports.

 - Other medical records related to the diagnosis.

-The time taken for MSKCC to receive all your medical records and materials and review your pathology and imaging reports will determine the time taken to get a remote second opinion.
-Generally, MSKCC will provide a second opinion within one to four weeks after receiving the required medical records.
+The time taken for MSK to receive all your medical records and materials and review your pathology and imaging reports will determine the time taken to get a remote second opinion.
+Generally, MSK will provide a second opinion within one to four weeks after receiving the required medical records.